Pinta365/oura-cloud-api/README.md

 ### Available methods

+returns users personal information  (e.g. age, email, weight, and height)
 >GetPersonalInfo()

-Supply start_date and end_date as an object parameter to specify a time frame ex { start_date: "2022-08-15", end_date: "2022-08-16" }
+For the following methods you optionally supply start_date and end_date as an object parameter to specify a time frame ex { start_date: "2022-08-15", end_date: "2022-08-16" }.
+Previous day will be used if parameter is omitted.
 >getDailyActivity()

 >getDailyReadiness()